What are the rules for tourists wanting to visit Himachal?

 It’s not going to be so simple, is it?
 Here are the regulations you will have to follow to be able to allowed in the state.
 Here it goes:

-Rule # 2 – A confirmed hotel booking with minimum 5 nights stay.
+Rule # 2 – A confirmed hotel booking with minimum5 nights stay2 nights stay.
 You will have to book the hotel in advance and will have to show a valid confirmations or voucher from the hotel.
 This is going to be tricky, read more on the latest hotel updates below.

 Place or origin and your destinations in Himachal.